sameday-courier/woocommerce-plugin/readme.txt

 == Changelog ==

+= 1.0.27 =

+* Bug fix.
+Include custom.js file only in checkout page instead of globally.

 = 1.0.26 =

 * Add new feature.
 Set a unique reference for each AWB.
 This field can be associated with the id of the order.